Bala-hub-13/Python4Bio/README.md

 - Designed to be hackable and tweakable for learning

 If you like slow, thoughtful code that builds up piece by piece — like LEGO for bio nerds — this is the place.
+#### Basically, I just wanted to see all the broken code versions and sigh!
 ---